ChainSafe/forest-iac/README.md

 - In the ansible directory, run `make observ_calib` for calibnet or `make observ_main` for mainnet to start configuring the required services, including `Grafana Loki`, `Prometheus`, `Node Exporter`, and `Alertmanager`.

 - Before initializing HTTPS with Let's Encrypt, ensure that you have mapped the Observability Droplet IP to your custom domain.
-Once you have completed this step, run  `make lets_calib` for Calibnet or `make lets_main` for Mainnet in the ansible directory.
+Once you have completed this step, run  `make lets_calib` for Calibnet and `make lets_main` for Mainnet in the ansible directory.

 - Once the observability stack is up, you can access your Grafana UI here `https://example.com` depending on the pre-defined domain name.
 Use the default Grafana credentials: `admin:admin`.